-Twenty-six western silvery minnows were sampled in segment 1 during 2008.
-This was an increase from 2007 when no western silvery minnows were sampled and 2006 when two were sampled.
-All western silvery minnows collected in 2008 were captured in mini fyke nets.
-Western silvery minnows averaged 92.9 mm in total length, with a range of 80 to 110 mm.
-The majority of western silvery minnows collected were likely age-1, but a few age-2 and possibly age-3 specimens were collected (Datillo et al. 2008b).
+No western silvery minnows were sampled in segment 1 during 2009.
+This was a decrease from 2008 when 26 western silvery minnows were sampled.
+The majority of western silvery minnows that have been collected in previous years were likely age-1, but a few age-2 and possibly age-3 specimens were collected (Datillo et al. 2008b).